TERMS of SALE

 Before returning any product, Customer may contact Grainger either by logging on to grainger.com/returns or calling Grainger’s Customer Care at 1-800-GRAINGER (472-4643).
 Proof of purchase is required in all cases.

 5. Manufacturer’s Warranty.

 For information on a specific manufacturer's warranty, please contact the local Grainger branch or call Grainger Customer Care at 1-800-GRAINGER (472-4643).

 Jurisdictions have varying laws, codes and regulations governing construction, installation, and/or use of products for a particular purpose.
 Certain products may not be available for sale in all areas.
 Grainger does not guarantee compliance or suitability of the products it sells with any laws, codes or regulations, nor does Grainger accept responsibility for construction, installation and/or use of a product.
 It is Customer's responsibility to review the product application and all applicable laws, codes and regulations for each relevant jurisdiction to be sure that the construction, installation, and/or use involving the products are compliant.

 7. Cross-Reference Information.

-Product cross-reference comparisons do not imply that products are available or perfectly comparable.
-CROSS-REFERENCED PRODUCTS ARE NOT REPRESENTED OR WARRANTED AS FUNCTIONAL OR PERFORMANCE EQUIVALENTS.
-Customer shall review all cross-referenced product specifications prior to purchase and use to determine suitability of the product for customer's intended use.
+Product cross-reference comparisons or product alternatives that are presented do not imply that products are available or perfectly comparable.
+CROSS-REFERENCED PRODUCTS OR PRODUCT ALTERNATIVES ARE NOT REPRESENTED OR WARRANTED AS FUNCTIONAL OR PERFORMANCE EQUIVALENTS.
+Customer shall review all cross-referenced product or product alternative specifications prior to purchase and use to determine suitability of the product for Customer's intended use.